Storing Essential Oils

 Avoid purchasing essential oils that are stored in bottles that have a rubber dropper incorporated into its screw-top cap.
 Droppers with rubber bulbs should not be kept with the essential oil bottle as the highly concentrated oil can turn the rubber bulb into gum and ruin the essential oil.

-Instead of a rubber dropper top, many essential oils that are sold to consumers in sizes of 1/2 ounce (15ml) and smaller are packaged in bottles that contain an orifice reducer.
+Instead of a rubber dropper top, many essential oils that are sold to consumers in sizes of 1 ounce (30 ml) and smaller are packaged in bottles that contain an orifice reducer.
 An orifice reducer is a small, clear insert inside the bottle opening that acts as a built-in dropper.
-Unlike the material that rubber dropper bulbs are made of, orifice reducers are made of a material that can withstand exposure to essential oils.
+They are also known as euro droppers.K Unlike the material that rubber dropper bulbs are made of, orifice reducers are made of a material that can withstand exposure to essential oils.
 The name orifice reducer may seem a little strange at first, but it's a handy little dispensing device.
 You simply tip the bottle and you can dispense the oil drop by drop.

 Not all essential oil suppliers provide orifice reducers.
 This is not necessarily a reflection on the integrity of the company or the quality of their oils.
 Wholesalers in particular often do not package with orifice reducers as their primary clientele are artisans and larger natural/holistic formulators that don't dispense essential oils by the drop.
 If this is important to you, it's best to ask vendors what type of packaging they use when bottling their oils.